-- extending the fixed maturity of the series of debt securities; - reducing the principal amount, reducing the rate of or extending the time of payment of interest, or any premium payable upon the redemption of any debt securities; - reducing the principal amount of discount securities payable upon acceleration of maturity; - · making the principal of or premium or interest on any debt security payable in currency other than that stated in the debt security; or - · reducing the percentage of debt securities, the holders of which are required to consent to any amendment or waiver.
+- extending the fixed maturity of the series of debt securities; - reducing the principal amount, reducing the rate of or extending the time of payment of interest, or any premium payable upon the redemption of any debt securities; - reducing the principal amount of discount securities payable upon acceleration of maturity; - making the principal of or premium or interest on any debt security payable in currency other than that stated in the debt security; or - reducing the percentage of debt securities, the holders of which are required to consent to any amendment or waiver.

 Except for certain specified provisions, the holders of at least a majority in principal amount of the outstanding debt securities of any series (or, at a meeting of holders of such series at which a quorum is present, the holders of a majority in principal amount of the debt securities of such series represented at such meeting) may on behalf of the holders of all debt securities of that series waive our compliance with provisions of the indenture.
-The holders of a majority in principal amount of the outstanding debt securities of any series may on behalf of the holders of all the debt securities of such series waive any past default under the indenture with respect to that series and its consequences, except a default in the payment of the principal of, premium or any interest on any debt security of that series or in respect of a covenant or provision, which cannot be modified or amended without the consent of the holder of each outstanding debt security of the series affected; provided, however, that the holders of a majority in principal amount of the outstanding debt securities of any series may rescind an acceleration and its consequences, including any related payment default that resulted from the acceleration.
+The holders of a majority in principal amount of the outstanding debt securities of any series may on behalf of the holders of such series of a majority in principal amount of the outstanding debt securities of any series may on behalf of the holders of all the debt securities of such series waive any past default under the indenture with respect to that series and its consequences, except a default in the payment of the principal of, premium or any interest on any debt security of that series or in respect of a covenant or provision, which cannot be modified or amended without the consent of the holder of each outstanding debt security of the series affected; provided, however, that the holders of a majority in principal amount of the outstanding debt securities and its consequences, including any related payment default that resulted from the acceleration.